 Stay warm in the museums

 Ljubljana is not short on cultural activities and hosts several excellent museums.
-I particularly like the city museum and the Modern art Gallery right in front of Tivoli park.
+I particularly like the city museum and the Museum of Modern Art right in front of Tivoli park.
 I found the city museum very interactive (kid-friendly!) and full of interesting facts about Ljubljana’s history from Roman ruins to communism.

 Hang out and sip on the best coffee